schoonhovenrichard/BlooPy/README.md

 Let's run a GreedyMLS algorithm on an example discrete categorical optimization problem.
 For this, we will use the ```utils.discrete_space``` class to map the categorical vectors to bitstring encoding automatically.
 Firstly, lets define some categorical search space and give each possibility a random fitness.

-In addition to fitness functions of type "bitarray() --> float", **BlooPy** is also usable with fitness functions on discrete vectors "list[] --> float" or fitness dictionaries.
-The ```utils.discrete_space``` translates fitness dict or vector-based function to bitstring encoding for the use.
-See examples/example_discrete_space.py.

 ```python
 import numpy as np
 from bitarray.util import ba2int